ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-ca.md

 ## Requirements

-- a [dedicated server](https://www.ovhcloud.com/en-ca/bare-metal/){.external} with hardware RAID
+- A [dedicated server](https://www.ovhcloud.com/en-ca/bare-metal/){.external} with hardware RAID
-- administrative (root) access to the server via SSH
+- Administrative (root) access to the server via SSH

 ## Instructions

 ### Using the OVHcloud Control Panel

-In the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, click on the `Bare Metal Cloud`{.action} menu and then select your server by going to `Dedicated Servers`{.action} in the left-hand sidebar.
+In the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, go to the `Bare Metal Cloud`{.action} menu and then select your server from `Dedicated Servers`{.action} in the left-hand sidebar.

 In the **General Information** tab, look for « System (OS) » and click on `...`{.action} then on `Install`{.action} button to install a new operating system with your custom RAID 0 configuration.